ams119/CMEEThesis/README.md

 Maximum Daily Temperature and Daily Precipitation data is provided by NOAA/OAR/ESRL PSD, Boulder, Colorado, USA from their website.

-Temperature data should be downloaded as netCDF files from [ftp://ftp.cdc.noaa.gov/Datasets/cpc_global_temp/ and stored in a directory called Data/tmax/](ftp://ftp.cdc.noaa.gov/Datasets/cpc_global_temp/ and stored in a directory called Data/tmax/)
+Temperature data should be downloaded as netCDF files from ftp://ftp.cdc.noaa.gov/Datasets/cpc_global_temp/ and stored in a directory called Data/tmax/

-Precipitation  data should be downloaded as netCDF files from [ftp://ftp.cdc.noaa.gov/Datasets/cpc_global_precip/ and stored in a directory called Data/precip/](ftp://ftp.cdc.noaa.gov/Datasets/cpc_global_precip/ and stored in a directory called Data/precip/)
+Precipitation  data should be downloaded as netCDF files from ftp://ftp.cdc.noaa.gov/Datasets/cpc_global_precip/ and stored in a directory called Data/precip/

-Abundance data was sourced from the Population Biology database, which is part of the VectorBase data platform [www.vectorbase.org](www.vectorbase.org).
+Abundance data was sourced from the Population Biology database, which is part of the VectorBase data platform [(www.vectorbase.org)](www.vectorbase.org).
 The dataset used in this project can be accessed [here](https://drive.google.com/file/d/13LzaOvaNRyyUYqjBty03HmXi187E0jWN/view?usp=sharing) and should be stored in Data/

 ### Directories:
 * **Code**: all code files